Carbon cycles from the atmosphere into plants and living things. For example, carbon is a pollutant in the atmosphere as

 Using sunlight creates a molecule called glucose (C6H12O6) and sinks to the bottom of the ocean.
-Humans discovered these fossil fuels beneath the ocean and started to drill the ancient plankton, which over millions of years ago, became the oil we use today.
+Humans discovered these fossil fuels beneath the ocean.
+We started to drill the ancient plankton, which over millions of years ago, became the oil we use today.

 Long-term carbon cycle summary

 Today, you’ve learned how carbon cycles from the atmosphere and then into plants and living things.
 But the distinction between the short-term carbon cycle is that this cycle takes millions of years to come full circle.